nottrobin/robinwinslow.uk/_posts/2013-07-22-list-mirror-sites-for-the-pirate-bay.md

     - blogging
 ---

 Today [two more domains were blocked by ISPs](http://www.bbc.co.uk/news/technology-23408107).
 This is a worrying trend in [internet censorship](https://en.wikipedia.org/wiki/Internet_censorship).
+A free internet [should be protected](http://www.dontcensorthenet.com/)!

 I'm responding to is by sharing a lot of links to mirrors of The Pirate Bay (the most famous torrent site) and links to some other lists and some other torrent sites.
 I [also had](/2012/07/16/my-piratebay-mirror/) a mirror of The Pirate Bay, but it doesn't seem to be working at the moment.